texaschikkita/python-challenge/README.md

 Then I didn't match my own syntax and had to go back and make sure everything matched just so it would run, at all.
 I was hoping to have this incredibly advanced, impressive code.
 That is NOT what I ended up with.
 I should probably master the basics first...

-...On that note, I would like to take another go at it, but first I need to finish my other homework assignment and study what we are doing now, then I'll back pedal.
-Update - I have been reworking this same script for days now.
-I just can't do it.
-Nothing is working.
-The data it's outputting isn't remotely accurate.
-A text file will not populate.
-I am beyond frustrated and cannot understand why I am having such an issue with this particular file.
-It just doesn't work.
-I am going to keep trying!

 Challenge Overview